keptn/keptn.github.io/content/docs/0.3.0/usecases/onboard-carts-service/index.md

 <details><summary>Known issue for AKS installations</summary>
 <p>
-In AKS, the first functional check erronously fails.
+In AKS, the first functional check erroneously fails.
 Therefore, the artifact is not promoted into staging and production.
 We are addressing this bug in the [issue #483](https://github.com/keptn/keptn/issues/483).

 In order to pass this functional check,